 7 Ways to decorate a Family-Friendly Outdoor Garden

 There are many essential features to include when creating the perfect outdoor garden for a growing family.
 Choose practical, flexible designs that will accommodate every age group.
-Using innovative, easy to maintain materials which will provide you with a trouble-free environment for the years ahead.
+Using innovative, easy-to-maintain materials will provide you with a trouble-free environment for the years ahead.
 You can add an individual character to your space by including decorative accessories and a selection of beautiful plants and ornaments.

 2. Play Area

-A corner of the garden with a level surface is an ideal location for a children’s play area where you can place items such as a swing and slide.
-To prevent your children suffering minor cuts and bruises if they should fall over while playing, install a surface designed for such areas.
-Natural bark chips which have been specially cut and treated are an ecological choice.
-They last for several years and need only an occasional top up before being transformed into a flower bed or moved elsewhere when your children no longer require a play area.
+A corner of the garden with a level surface is an ideal location for a children’s play area where you can place items such as a swing and a slide.
+To prevent your children from suffering minor cuts and bruises if they should fall over while playing, install a surface designed for such areas.
+Natural bark chips, which have been specially cut and treated, are an ecological choice.
+They last for several years and need only an occasional top-up before being transformed into a flower bed or moved elsewhere when your children no longer require a play area.

 Alternatively, choose safety tiles which are manufactured from recycled rubber to create a soft but firm floor.
-The tiles have interlocking edges which make for an easy installation and with a variety of colours available they can be arranged in interesting designs.
-The non-slip surface allows rainwater to drain away quickly preventing puddles forming.
+The tiles have interlocking edges, which make for easy installation, and with a variety of colours available, they can be arranged in interesting designs.
+The non-slip surface allows rainwater to drain away quickly, preventing puddles from forming.
 Rubber tiles are incredibly durable and are even suitable for adults to use with heavy keep-fit equipment.